ColeTrammer/iros/docs/fs.md

 Unrelated code to system calls is for general purpose use:

-### fs_clone
-This method clones an existing file.
-Semantically, this creates a cloned file that points to a different address, but contains the same information as the cloned file.

 ### fs_dup
 This method duplicates an existing file.
 This simply bumps the ref count on the file object.